Platinum Bars vs. Gold Bars

 Platinum vs. Gold Uses

 Gold is prized for its malleability, luster, and softness, making it ideal for jewelry and investment bars.
 It is primarily used in jewelry, central bank reserves, and investment assets.
-Platinum, on the other hand, is denser and more resistant to corrosion, giving it unique durability.
+Platinum, on the other hand, is denser and more resistant to corrosion, and has unique catalytic properties.
 It is predominantly used for industrial applications, with secondary uses in jewelry and as an investment vehicle.
-Platinum is rarer than gold; only 180 metric tons were mined in 2023.
-The world produced 3,000 metric tons of gold that year.
+Platinum is rarer than gold; ~190 metric tons of platinum were mined in 2023.
+By comparison, global gold mine production was ~3,600 tons in 2023 (WGC) and ~3,250-3,300 tons as on USGS estimates.

 Platinum Bars vs. Gold Bars Premiums